erenovic/GSCompression/README.md

 pip install submodules/build_octree
 ```

 As an addition to the regular packages `diff-gaussian-rasterization`, and `simple-knn`, we have added the `build_octree` package to the submodules.
 This package is used for building an octree structure for the hierarchical Gaussian splatting compression experiments.
+For installing all these packages, make sure that CUDA is available during environment setup.

 ## Datasets